Auxerre Cathedral: North Tower

 The construction of the north tower began in about 1250, and reached the completion of the portal at its base, but then practically ceased for nearly two centuries.
 The work did not resume the beginning of the 16th century.
 The upper portions were built largely in the ornate flamboyant Gothic style, and were completed in about 1543.

 The tower contains the belfry of the cathedral, within the fifth, or top level.
 It is approximately the same height as the towers of Notre-Dame de Paris.
 The three levels above the portal are decorated with niches covered by gables.
 The roof has a small terrace surrounded by a balustrade.
 The tower is given a more graceful silhouette by the prolongation of the buttresses at the angles.
 The buttresses are also ornamented and prolonged by slender spires.
 On the northeast side of the tower is attached a slender octagonal tower with narrow windows, which serves as a stairway from the base of the tower to the summit.
 At the top it has its own Renaissance-style belfry and a lantern, adorned with a cross marking the highest point of the cathedral.

 A south tower similar to the north tower was planned, and the base and buttresses for the tower were constructed, with walls two meters thick, next to the narthex, and a second level above, but it went no higher.
-Later in the 16th century The cathedral chapter decided to rebuilt the oratory to house a statue of the Virgin Mary rather than building the tower higher.
+Later in the 16th century The cathedral chapter decided to rebuild the oratory to house a statue of the Virgin Mary rather than building the tower higher.
 The unfinished tower base reaches as far into the interior as the first traverse of the nave.
 A spiral staircase is encased in the massive stone construction.
 To the right of the north tower base are the vestiges of the chapel of Notre-Dame-des-Vertus, built in the 16th century but demolished in 1780.